-You select your deductible when you apply for your NJM policy.
-Your deductible is listed on your policy documents, and you can ask what it is when filing the claim or whenever you speak with your adjuster.
+You select your deductibles when you apply for your NJM policy.
+Your deductible is listed on your policy documents and appears in your Manage Your Policy account.
+You can also ask what it is when filing the claim or whenever you speak with your adjuster.
 Your deductible applies to each claim for any covered loss related to property you own.

 It's important to keep everything until you have a chance to speak to your adjuster.
 First, take photographs of the damaged property and make a list of the property, including each item's name, brand/make/model, age, and value.
 Receipts are always helpful if you have them, especially if an item is newer or higher value.

 Contact your bank/lienholder directly, let them know that they're listed as an additional named payee on an insurance settlement check, and ask them about their process for co-signing it.
 Each institution has their own procedures, and they'll be able to walk you through their process.
 If the wrong bank/lienholder is listed on your policy, please notify us immediately.